andyblarblar/timebay/README.md

 To run the sensor node using a fake instead of a real tf-luna, compile with the `no_sensor` feature enabled.
 This will read a trigger every 3 seconds.

-To integration test, you can just run the sensor node using its docker container and connect with the client on localhost, so long as you have a local broker running.
+To integration test, there is a node simulator in node_sim.
+This can be used to test edge cases in the GUI or potential future consumers of the detection data.

 ## Docker